General and Artistic Director

 Tucker has composed three one-act operas on librettos by his frequent collaborator Nelson Sheeley.
 The Stranger’s Tale premiered at Sorg Opera in 2005 and received its Florida premiere in 2018.
 His family opera, The Trial of B. B. Wolf, premiered at Opera Saratoga in June 2011, and has received recent performances by Central Florida Vocal Arts in Orlando and First Coast Opera.
-Penelope Ann’s Revenge, written as a sequel to Arthur Sullivan’s Cox and Box, will premiere in May 2021 in a co-production with A Classic Theatre.
+Penelope Ann’s Revenge, written as a sequel to Arthur Sullivan’s Cox and Box, premiered in May 2021 in a co-production with A Classic Theatre.

 Curtis earned a Bachelor of Music Education degree, magna cum laude with Honors in Music, from Central Methodist College, the Master of Music in Conducting degree from the University of Northern Colorado, and a Juris Doctor degree from Northeastern University School of Law.
 He also received certificates in Voice from the Chautauqua School of Music, and Arts Administration from the Professional Arts Management Institute in New York City.